BrittanyGates/Click-Go-Lotto/README.md

 ## Found A Bug?
 Need Help?

-Please file a new issue using the [Issues](https://github.com/brittbot-bgates/Click-Go-Lotto/issues) tab on the repo.
+Please file a new issue using the Issues tab on the repo.

 ## Version History

+* Latest release notes as of April May:
+    - Replaced some CSS rules with various Bootstrap ultilities.
+    - Created main.js to contain the event handlers.
+    - Added a spinner to the three National games that appears when the visitor generates a new set of numbers.
+    - Added additional screen sizes of the mobile media queries.
 * Latest release notes as of April 2025:
-    * Removed the inline onclick event handler from all the HTML files.
+    - Removed the inline onclick event handler from all the HTML files.
 * Latest release notes as of March 2025:
-    * Created a base.html template
+    - Created a base.html template
-    * Extended the base.html template to all the html files in the project.
+    - Extended the base.html template to all the html files in the project.
-    * Added the latest winning lottery numbers for Cash4Life, Mega Millions, and Powerball.
+    - Added the latest winning lottery numbers for Cash4Life, Mega Millions, and Powerball.
 * Latest release notes as of February 2025:
-    * Updated the README.
+    - Updated the README.
 * Latest release notes as of January 2025:
-    * Updated the footer on all pages to display all my social media links.
+    - Updated the footer on all pages to display all my social media links.
 * Latest release notes as of late December 2024:
-    * Consolidated all the individual modules for each game into one module.
+    - Consolidated all the individual modules for each game into one module.
-    * Added type annotations to all the functions and variables.
+    - Added type annotations to all the functions and variables.
-    * Added a gitignore file.
+    - Added a gitignore file.
-    * Updated the social media links in the index.html footer.
+    - Updated the social media links in the index.html footer.
-    * Fixed typos.
+    - Fixed typos.
-    * Removed unnecessary files from the repo.
+    - Removed unnecessary files from the repo.

 ## License